ROTH BED 455

 • YES

-The Swiss design classics is made in Switzerland.
+This Swiss design classic is manufactured in Switzerland.

 The Roth bed 455 was designed by